fullstacksherpa/finance-app/README.md

 export default EnhancedAccountsList;
 ```

-Now, if we render <EnhancedAccountsList />, it will update every time the comment changes.
+Now, if we render `<EnhancedAccountsList />`, it will update every time the accounts changes.